Rental Bond Loans

 These loans come with a set pricing structure and government-imposed caps on fees and interest that aim to provide protection against predatory lending practices that could saddle borrowers with unmanageable debt.

 For loans up to $2,000, the establishment fee can be up to 20% of the loan amount, and the monthly fee is capped at 4%.
-For example, if you borrow $1,500, the maximum establishment fee would be $300 and the monthly fee would be $60.
+For example, if you borrow $1,500 to cover your rental bond, the maximum establishment fee would be $300 and the monthly fee would be $60.
 If you repay the loan over 12 months, you will pay $1,020 in fees on top of the borrowed amount, bringing the total cost of the loan to $2,520.

 The longer the loan term, the more interest you’ll pay.
 While a longer term might lower your monthly payments, it will increase the overall cost.
 Therefore, it’s essential to consider your budget and financial situation to find the best balance between affordable monthly payments and the total loan cost.